AVee/user_backend_sql_raw/README.md

   * `user_exists` and `get_users` are required, the rest is optional.
   * For user authentication (i.e. login) you need at least `get_password_hash_for_user`, `user_exists` and `get_users`.
-* For all queries that read data, only the first column is interpreted.
+* For all queries that read data except get_password_hash_for_user (see above), only the first column is interpreted.
 * Two queries require a little bit of attention:
     1. `user_exists` should return a boolean.
 See the example on how to do this properly.
     2. `get_users` is a query that searches for usernames (e.g. *bob*) and display names (e.g. *Bob